 Our resident team is made up of one resident in each year of training.
 We accept one new resident onto the team every year.
-We perform more than 3,500 neurosurgical operative procedures yearly among the three training institutions.
+We perform more than 3,500 neurosurgical operative procedures yearly among the two training institutions.
 This allows our program to offer excellent hands-on training with a favorable case-to-resident ratio.
 Our faculty are board-certified and fellowship-trained in all of the major neurosurgical subspecialties.

 Active research is encouraged during all years of training and is supplemented with a year dedicated to research efforts.
 Our ongoing research activities include recruitment in clinical trials (epilepsy, spinal cord injury, large vessel occlusion stroke), enrollment of clinical registries (cerebral aneurysms, stroke), clinical research (neuro-oncology, pain, socioeconomics), and translational research (neurosurgical genomics, patents, and device development).
 We support resident research efforts with full funding to attend national and subspecialty meetings.